 Whether you need the Italian translation of a document, the revision of Italian content, or the adaptation of your website for an Italian audience, I will help you reach your goal with expert assistance and straightforward communication.

 Making your words reach Italy has never been that simple!

 Hi, I’m Marina!
 Native speaker of Italian, and certified and sworn translator from English, registered at the Italian Chamber of Commerce as a language professional.

 Over the last decade, I’ve helped businesses and direct clients with translations of their general and specialized texts.

-I occasionally work as an independent contractor with renowned LSPs (Language Service Providers, aka translation agencies), offering my Italian language services to their VIP clients in areas ranging from IT to pharmaceutical research.
+I occasionally work as an independent contractor with renowned LSPs (Language Service Providers, aka translation agencies), offering my Italian language services to their high-end clients in areas ranging from IT to marketing and pharmaceutical research.

 My past experience in the corporate world as an in-house translator and Client Service Executive honed my ability to handle several projects at once and develop close attention to my client’s needs.

 - TAUS Certification in Quality Management: training on Quality Management with a focus on the Dynamic Quality Framework, the industry’s benchmark for translation quality evaluation.